 In some cases, after running a post-install of a product, the Welcome Web site is not updated to indicate that the product has been installed.
 Therefore, after you install a product, you must restart the Web server for the message to be updated.
-For information about how to restart the Web server, see the Apache Web Server Administration Guide for NetWare 6.5 in the NetWare 6.5 online documentation.
+For information about how to restart the Web server, see the Apache Web Server for NetWare Administration Guide for OES in the Open NetWare online documentation.

-Novell® GroupWise®, BorderManager®, and ZENworks® are not fully integrated with the Welcome Web site.
+Novell GroupWise®, BorderManager®, and ZENworks® are not fully integrated with the Welcome Web site